 to the lens focal length.
-A particular lens Focal Distance in Build-An-Adapter by selecting the lens brand name and type on the left side and the camera on the right side, and then simply specifying 0 in the adapter length.
-This causes a pop-up error but the message also informs the If the camera is the only component in the image train, the Image Train Back Focus is simply the internal
+A particular lens Focal Distance be displayed in Build-An-Adapter by selecting that lens on the left side and the desired camera on the right side, and then simply specifying 0 for the adapter length.
+This causes a pop-up error but the message also informs the If the camera is the only component in the image train, the Camera Back Focus is simply the internal